waleedju88/hydrotrack/README.md

 ## 🚀 Deployment

-This project deploys automatically to **GitHub Pages** using GitHub Actions.
+This project deploys automatically to **GitHub Pages** via GitHub Actions on every push to `main`.

-Every push to the `main` branch triggers a build and deploy.
-No manual steps needed.

 **Live URL:** `https://waleedju88.github.io/hydrotrack/`

 ### How it works
-1. Push any change to `main`
+1. Edit any file and commit to `main`
 2. GitHub Actions runs `.github/workflows/deploy.yml`
 3. Vite builds the project into `dist/`
 4. GitHub Pages serves the `dist/` folder
-5. Site is live in ~90 seconds
+5. Live in ~90 seconds ✅

 ---